-Cotton and linen clothing is good for the sunny days, and more formal summertime wear—slacks for men and airy dresses for women—will have you blending right in with the locals for nights out on the town.
+Cotton and linen clothing is good for the sunny days, and more formal summertime wear—slacks for men and airy dresses for women—will let you blend right in with the locals for nights out on the town.
 In the evening, you may also want a light sweater or jacket to keep you warm.

-As July is the rainiest month of the year in Kraków, it would be smart to pack a light waterproof windbreaker or umbrella to stay nice and dry.
+As July is the rainiest month of the year in Kraków, pack a light waterproof windbreaker or umbrella.